churkenberg/ab_test/README.md

 <h1 align="center">AB test for gamedev</h1>

-The game contains a special event – an event for which users can spend money.
-A group of designers decided to change the appearance of the event products purchase window.
+The game has a special event – an event for which users can spend money.
+Designers have changed the appearance of storefronts to buy goods for the event.
-To evaluate the result of the innovation, we conducted an AB test, dividing users into two groups: a control group and a test group (with a new type of window).
+To evaluate the result of the innovation, it was necessary to conduct an AB test, dividing users into two groups: control and test.
+A test group with a new window type.

-It remains to be investigated which of the AB groups performed better.
+It remains to be seen which of the AB groups showed the best results.

-The game contains a special event – an event for which users can spend money.
-The designers have changed the appearance of the event products purchase window.
-To evaluate the result of the innovation, you need to conduct an A B test, dividing users into two groups: control and test.
-A test group with a new type of window.